 The first step in any emergency is the recognition of the problem and providing help.
-When in doubt or when someone is seriously injured or ill, you should always activate the emergency response system by calling 911.
-If you’re not sure how serious the situation is, the 911 operator will ask you a series of questions to determine the seriousness of it.
+When in doubt or when someone is seriously injured or ill, you should always activate the emergency response system by calling 911 in the United States, or your own locality’s Emergency Medical Services (EMS) number.
+If you’re not sure how serious the situation is, the 911/EMS operator will ask you a series of questions to determine the severity of the situation.

-Remain on the line until additional help arrives, or until the 911 operator tells you to hang up.
-Emergency system dispatchers can guide you through the steps of performing cardiopulmonary resuscitation (CPR), using an automatic external defibrillator (AED), or delivering basic care until additional help arrives.
+Remain on the line until additional help arrives, or until the 911/EMS operator tells you to hang up.
+Emergency system dispatchers can guide you through the steps of performing cardiopulmonary resuscitation (CPR), using an automated external defibrillator (AED), or delivering basic care until additional help arrives.

 Whether you are at home, work, or school, know where the first aid kit and the AED are kept and be familiar with their contents.
-Know how to activate the emergency response system (by calling 911 if in the United States).
+Know how to activate the Emergency Medical Services (EMS) in your area.
 Be aware of any policies in the workplace regarding medical emergencies.

 Handwashing and Personal Protective Gear

-Handwashing is essential in prevention of disease and illness.
+Handwashing is essential in the prevention of disease and illness.
 Wash your hands after each episode of care and after taking off gloves.
-Also, be sure to wash the injured/ill person’s hands at the first opportunity.
 When a sink is not available, use hand sanitizers.
-(Most hand sanitizers are alcohol-based and are substitute for hand washing when needed.)
+(Most hand sanitizers are alcohol-based and are a substitute for handwashing when needed.)

 Proper handwashing technique is fairly simple: